national-record-retrieval/national-record-retrieval.github.io/docs/docrio_installation.md

 3. Click Manage, and then the New Button
 4. Fill in all the settings, they are required to send requests to NRR.
 5. Location: N/A
-6. Client ID: Contact Lisa Elkins
+6. Client ID: _Contact Lisa Elkins for this info_
-7. Client Key: Contact Lisa Elkins
+7. Client Key: _Contact Lisa Elkins for this info_
-8. NRR Account Email: Contact Lisa Elkins
+8. NRR Account Email: _Contact Lisa Elkins for this info_
 9. The endpoint is: https://nationalrr.com/api/index_upgrade.php
 10. Click checkbox for Associate with Matter if records should be returned to the Matter
 11. Check the NRR Use User email ID box to allow individual users to make requests